ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 *	Single \> marks boundaries between suffixes outside of the stem (not yet used)
 *	Single \< marks boundaries between prefixes outside of the stem (not yet used)
 *	Null morphemes will NOT be added unless a rule needs to refer to them.
 So far there are no such rules.
-*	There are three special characters used in the nouns:
+*	There are six special characters used in the nouns:
 	*	V1, triggers vowel lengthening with certain preterit and delayed imperative forms in the VAIs.
+	*	s1, the special "s" that palatalizes to "sh" under certain conditions.
+Here, triggered by "i2".
 	*	y2, appears in Cy noun class stems and is always deleted
+	*	w1, appears at the end of the obviative possessor suffix and blocks _shortV-deletion_
 	*	w2, appears at the end of VV, VVw, Vw, and both regular and irregular Cw noun class stems and is deleted unless the suffix complex starts with non-back vowels (a, aa, i, ii, and e)
+	*	i2, the vestigial "inanimate singular" marker that appears in inanimate "short" stems.
+Resists _ShortV-Deletion_ and triggers palatalization of s1.
+	*	a1, the vestigial "animate singular" marker that appears in animate "short" stems.
+Resists _ShortV-Deletion_.

 ## Organization